adshidtadka/learn-graphql/README.md

 Run the React app
 -----------------

-Run `npm start` to start the todo app.
+Run `npm start` to start the todo app.# learn-graphql-frontend